 - Parietex Plug & Patch System.

-Consumers are filing their lawsuits for adverse reactions and injuries emanating from use of these products.
+Consumers are filing their lawsuits for adverse reactions and injuries emanating from the use of these products.
 Some of the most common complications reported to the FDA include:

 - Mesh failure